What if a Parent Can’t Pay for Nursing Home Care?

 Once your parent is in the nursing home, there is another immediate action.
 Investigate the state program of Medicaid (not Medicare).
 Medicaid is known by different names depending on the state where you live.

-Schedule a care conference as soon as possible so you can meet the staff caring for your parent and share an understanding of the goal.
-A goal in rehab is something like being able to walk 500 feet independently, return home and live independently.
+Schedule a care conference as soon as possible to meet the staff caring for your parent and share an understanding of the goal.
+A goal in rehab is something like being able to walk 500 feet independently, return home, and live independently.
 This goal depends on what a parent did before going into the hospital.

 You can usually schedule this meeting within the first three days of a parent’s admission.
 However, if there is a delay in scheduling this meeting and your parent has no money to pay for ongoing nursing home care or even home care, then it’s time to start asking about support through the Medicaid program.

 It’s question time.
-Time to ask questions like, how does one financially and physically qualify for Medicaid?
+Time to ask questions like how one financially and physically qualifies for Medicaid.

 What if my parent needs to stay here in the nursing home and insurance payments end?
 What options can provide care for parents when I can’t?